SCOPE OF THIS CHAPTER

 - Agreeing that the Social Worker, or any other practitioner, expresses their views.

 The Child Protection Manager must record the absence and the reasons for absence.

 In order for the conference to reach well-informed decisions based on evidence, it needs adequate preparation and sharing of information on the child/ren's needs and circumstances by all agencies that have had significant involvement with the child and family, including those who were involved in the assessment and the s47 enquiry.
 All reports must be clear and distinguish between facts, allegations and opinions.

 Local Authority Children's Social Care report

 Local Authority Children's Social Care should provide all conferences with a written report that summarises and analyses the information obtained in the course of the assessment undertaken in conjunction with the child protection enquiries under Section 47 of the Children Act 1989 and information in existing records relating to the child and family.
-Reports to Review conferences should include a clear analysis of the implementation and progress of the child protection plan including any new information or obstacles to implementation.
-The report for a child protection conference should be consistent with the information set out in the Safeguarding Children Partnership procedures.
+Reports to Review conferences should include a clear analysis of the implementation and progress of the Child Protection Plan including any new information or obstacles to implementation.
+The report for a child protection conference should be consistent with the information set out in the Derby & Derbyshire Safeguarding Partnership procedures.

 Where decisions are being made about more than one child in a family the report should consider the safeguarding needs of each child.

 The record of the assessment by the Social Worker should form a part of the report to the initial conference.